bolt/docs/docs/content/contenttypes-and-records.md

 Most websites will also have some form of news-like items, that are shown based on the date that they were published.
 Some other sites might have 'book reviews' or 'event dates' or even completely different content.
-All of these different types of content are called **Contenttypes** in Bolt, and you can add as many different contenttypes as you need.
+All of these different types of content are called **ContentTypes** in Bolt, and you can add as many different contenttypes as you need.

-Each contenttype is defined by a couple of fixed, required **Fields** that are used internally, but otherwise you're free to define how the content in a Contenttype is structured.
+Each contenttype is defined by a couple of fixed, required **Fields** that are used internally, but otherwise you're free to define how the content in a ContentType is structured.
 For instance, in an 'event', you'll need a date on which the event takes place.
 For a 'book review', you'll need an author and publisher of the book.
 Other commonly used fields are `title`, `introduction` or maybe an `image`.
 Some of the Fields are fixed, which means that every contenttype has them.
 For example, every contenttype has a Field for `id`, `slug`, `datecreated` and `ownerid`.
-Below we'll describe how to define Contenttypes and Fields.
+Below we'll describe how to define ContentTypes and Fields.

-All content on your website is part of one specific Contenttype, which automatically defines which fields that piece of content has, which in turn specifies how that piece of content is structured.
+All content on your website is part of one specific ContentType, which automatically defines which fields that piece of content has, which in turn specifies how that piece of content is structured.
 Each one of those pieces of content is called a **Record**, and is stored in the database.
-For example, a single 'event' is a Record of Contenttype 'events' and a single 'page' is a Record of Contenttype 'pages'.
+For example, a single 'event' is a Record of ContentType 'events' and a single 'page' is a Record of ContentType 'pages'.

 When you're creating a page on a website that shows listings of several Records, you're using an **Array of Records**.
-For instance, if you create a page that has 'the five latest events', you'll be using an Array of 5 'event' Records of Contenttype 'events'.
+For instance, if you create a page that has 'the five latest events', you'll be using an Array of 5 'event' Records of ContentType 'events'.

-Before we'll dive into the details, we'll give you a quick example of a simple Contenttype, how it's stored, and how you can access it in templates to display on your site.
+Before we'll dive into the details, we'll give you a quick example of a simple ContentType, how it's stored, and how you can access it in templates to display on your site.

 An Example: News items